What Is An Email Marketing Ecosystem?

 The email marketing ecosystem is based on three main components; audience, automations, and campaigns.
-By focusing on these pillars, you can skyrocket your e-commerce business revenue!
+By building these pillars, you can grow your e-commerce revenue on autopilot!

 So, I know it sounds kind of crazy, like “an email marketing ecosystem?!”.